-The Kao Group prevents fires, explosions and chemical spills while maintaining safe and stable operations, and prepares for emergency situations by conducting measures for facilities and periodic training premised on a natural disaster.
+The Kao Group is working to enhance its safety capabilities in order to prevent fires, explosions and chemical spills while maintaining safe and stable operations.
+It prepares for emergency situations by conducting measures for facilities and periodic training premised on a natural disaster.
 The Kao Group has built a framework to keep track of accidents or disasters worldwide when they occur through its emergency reporting network.
-In addition, the Kao Group is strengthening its response to disasters so that it can execute a plan for countermeasures that place top priority on the safeguarding of human life and a business continuity plan (BCP).
-To achieve this, the Group has established organizational units for disaster response in both Eastern Japan and Western Japan premised on damage to the Kao Head Office from an earthquake in the greater Tokyo metropolitan area and is establishing an Emergency Response Team Organization headed by the President and CEO.
+In addition, the Kao Group is strengthening its disaster response capabilities, enabling the immediate establishment of an Emergency Response Team Organization headed by the President and CEO to execute a plan for countermeasures that place top priority on the safeguarding of human life and a business continuity plan (BCP).
+To achieve this, the Group has established organizational units for disaster response in both Eastern Japan and Western Japan premised on damage to the Kao Head Office from an earthquake in the greater Tokyo metropolitan area and is enhancing communication methods.

 • Main Corporate Risk Themes and Countermeasures Large-scale earthquakes and other natural disasters: In response to recent large-scale typhoons, floods and other natural disasters brought on by climate change, the Kao Group conducted flood risk surveys at each site, stepped up countermeasures in both physical and intangible terms and carried out disaster prevention education for employees regarding hazard maps and evacuation.
-In addition, the Kao Group has strengthened its disaster response capabilities by implementing emergency response training and BCP training to address the possibility of large-scale earthquakes.
+In addition, the Kao Group has strengthened its disaster response capabilities through emergency response training to address the possibility of large-scale earthquakes, enhancements to communication methods and BCP training.